mionova/JavaScript-Playground/small-projects/boston-city-data/README.md

 &nbsp;

 **Problem 3:**
-Next, pick out the number of people working in the city of Boston who earn over $200,000 and display it on the web page as shown below:
+Pick out the number of people working in the city of Boston who earn over $200,000 and display it on the web page as shown below:
 Name
 Total Earned